ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 }
 ```

 Glimmer components are a streamlined component base class that doesn't depend on `Ember.Object`.
 It also doesn't have the proliferation of APIs for configuring the root element, like `classNameBindings`, `this.element` and attaching event handlers to the root element.
-This is because components that inherit from `@glimmer/component` don't have a special root element at all.
+This is because components that inherit from `@glimmer/component` don't have a root element at all.

 Glimmer components are fully compatible with classic components and other custom components.
 You can invoke Glimmer components from classic templates and vice versa.
 You can use Glimmer components inside of the block passed to a classic component, and you can use classic components inside of the block passed to a Glimmer component.
 It's completely mix and match.